Dr. Phoebe Barnard

 Peter served as Executive Director of PBI from 1998 to 2017.
 Now, he has transitioned into a research position to allow more time for research and writing.
 He has a multifaceted career in conservation science with expertise in ecology, conservation biology, botany, conservation planning and GIS.
 Previously, he worked for Sierra Biodiversity Institute, the Wilderness Society, the US Forest Service, Oregon State University, the Sierra Club and as a consultant.
 Peter's work has been instrumental in the protection of several million acres and numerous imperiled species in North and South America.

 Lucila is a conservation biologist based in Argentina who works on our South America Wildlands and Biodiversity Project.
 Lucila has studied the flamingos of Argentina and conservation issues related to Mar Chiquita, a salty lake in northeastern Córdoba Province.
 She joined PBI's staff in 2013 and has gained expertise in biodiversity studies of wildlands, evaluation of conservation priorities and establishment of protected areas.
-She is currently working on a PhD in conservation biology at the Universidad Nacional de Córdoba.
-Lucila is PBI's representative in Argentina and manages our PBI Córdoba office.
+She is currently working on a PhD in conservation biology at the Universidad Nacional de Córdoba, and manages our PBI Córdoba office.

 Outreach and office manager